Marek Deska

-In 2006, as a rookie in the Intercounty Major Baseball League, Deska acted as a reliever for the Toronto Maple Leafs and posted a 1–2 record with a 3.12 ERA while tallying 19 strikeouts in 17.1 innings of work.
+In 2006, as a rookie in the Intercounty Major Baseball League, Deska acted as a reliever for the Toronto Maple Leafs and posted a 1–2 record with a 3.12 earned run average (ERA) while tallying 19 strikeouts in 17.1 innings of work.

-Deska pitched in his first Dutch Major League (Honkbal Hoofdklasse) season in 2007 for RCH Mediamonks who made their first appearance in the top Dutch league in 6 years.
+Deska pitched in his first Honkbal Hoofdklasse season in 2007 for RCH Mediamonks who made their first appearance in the top Dutch league in 6 years.
 Deska ended the season with a 3.70 ERA and boasted a 3–6 record.
 He finished in the top 10 in the league in pitching categories such as innings pitched, complete games and quality starts with 7 while finishing 12th in the league in total strikeouts.
 He fell to 2–8, 4.85 in 2008.

-Deska has also pitched for the Polish National Baseball Team.
+Deska has also pitched for the Polish national baseball team.
 In the 2008 European Championship Qualifiers, Deska allowed two runs and fanned 12 in 9 innings of work for Poland, leading the Prague qualifiers in K's; Poland failed to advance to the 2009 European Championship with a 2–2 record.